 Linda Tuhiwai Smith, Decolonizing Methodologies: Research and Indigenous Peoples (Lillington: Edwards Brothers Inc., 2012), 147.

 Want to engage in similar creative writing exercises with the Untold team?
-Explore our grant writing and content marketing services!
+Explore our services!